-National coordinators
+National coordinators contact point

-Each Member State shall designate a competent authority to act as a national coordinator for the European Union Single Window Environment for Customs.
-The national coordinator shall carry out the following tasks:
+Each Member State shall designate a competent authority to act as a national coordinator contact point for the European Union Single Window Environment for Customs.
+The national coordinator contact point for all matters relating to the implementation of this Regulation. shall carry out the following tasks: